lucendio/lecture-devops-infos/glossary.md

 __[Multitenancy](https://en.wikipedia.org/wiki/Multitenancy)__: multiple users (e.g. customers) use & share the same
     infrastructure and its resources (e.g. network) or the same hard- or software instance (e.g. shared workspace).
     Those *tenants* neither can 'see' or may know about each other, nor access the *space / scope* from one another

+__atomic__: in the context of states and state transition, it is the *'smallest'* change possible to be applied w/o
+    ever causing the overall system ending up in an inconsistent state.
+The system is designed in a way that the atomic transaction or the state before and after don't have an in-between- or sub-state.